Xilinx/inference-server/docs/xmodel_example_python.rst

 ----------

 Now, we can prepare our request.
-In this example, we use one image and duplicate it *batch_size* times.
+In this example, we use one image and duplicate it *batch_size* times so we can create one whole batch.

 .. literalinclude:: ../examples/python/custom_processing.py
     :start-after: +get images: